KeeganBruer/javadoc-generator/README.md

 Javadoc Generator is an extension to VSCode that wraps the commandline javadoc compiler.
 I wrote this in highschool and was originally created to fill my own needs for quickly creating a javadoc.
 But after over 25k downloads, I decided to rebuild this extension with better error reporting and transparent configuration.

-## Disclaimer
-This project has not been actively maintained.
-I am rebuilding it from scratch, so stay tuned if your interested in a complete overhaul to the extension.
-Get excited for Version 3!
-I've graduated university so this rebuild should improve many of the issues that have been reported.

 ## Usage
 You will first need a JDG Config file.
 You can get one by clicking on your project folder and clicking "JDG: Initialize Config file".